 Are There Raw Egg In Tiramisu?

 Eggs give mascarpone filling it’s deep, decadent, rich and silky texture.
 Many people get concerned about raw egg yolks mixed with mascarpone and whipped cream.
-I have to be honest that is one of my concerns as well and that is why I temper the eggs to bring them to a safe temperature in a double boiler.
+That is why I temper the eggs to bring them to a safe temperature in a double boiler.

 There is small risk in using raw eggs and that is why it is safer to temper the eggs in desserts like custard, chocolate mousse, and tiramisu.
 Bring the eggs to a recommended safe temperature of 160°F.